carocad/parcera/README.md

 Parcera uses the wonderful [Antlr4](https://github.com/antlr/antlr4/) as its parsing engine and focuses on the grammar definition instead.

+If you are interested in the grammar definition check [Clojure.g4](./src/Clojure.g4).

 ## usage

 - Java